byte5

 From markdown to a server component#

 The MDX files are compiled at build/render time and rendered as a React Server Component.
-Syntax highlighting is handled by Shiki — entirely on the server, without shipping a single kilobyte of JavaScript to the browser:
+Shiki handles syntax highlighting, entirely on the server, without shipping a single kilobyte of JavaScript to the browser:

 The MDX pipeline: from file through compilation to a server component